Great news! James the Chimney Sweep is available to work in the Paddock Wood, Kent, TN12 area, remember I can help you with any of the following:

-There are two schools in Paddock Wood.
-Marshalls Academy is the main secondary school, which opened in 1956.
-It was originally known as Marshalls School and caters for pupils from as far afield as Paddock Wood itself, plus Matfield, Five Oak Green, Horsmonden, Yalding, Brenchley, Capel, East Peckham and Lamberhurst with some 1,400 students to date.
-The main primary school is Paddock Wood Primary School, which was opened in 1909, and also caters for a wide range of youngsters not only from the small town itself but further afield in the civil parish of Paddock Wood.
+Two schools for different age groups teach pupils in Paddock Wood.
+Marshalls Academy is considered to be the main secondary school, which opened in 1956.
+It was originally known as Marshalls School and caters for pupils from as far afield as Horsmonden, Brenchley, Capel, Lamberhurst, Matfield, Yalding, Five Oak Green, East Peckham as well as Paddock Wood itself.
+There are 1,4000 students on the school register.
+Primary pupils learn at Paddock Wood Primary School, established in 1909.
+The primary school supports youngsters from the small town but also further afield in the civil parish.

 There has been residents in Paddock Wood who have gained a respectable reputation beyond its borders.
 Philip Martin Brown, an actor who has appeared in numerous TV shows and had parts in films, is a resident.
 Sammy Rimmington, a jazz musician, is another famous resident.
 He was born in Paddock Wood in 1942.
 Two British Army officers also lived in the vicinity – Frederick E Morgan, who died in 1967 and John Brunt, who died in 1944 – he was a VC winner.
 Captain Brunt was a brave soldier known for being in the thick of fighting whenever in conflict with the enemy.
 He was in Italy, twice decorated for bravery and killed by mortar fire.
 Yet there are a number of stories about his feats such as climbing on top of a German tank and directing the drive while firing a gun.
 His family moved to Paddock Wood in 1934 and ‘Young John’, as he was called, helped to train the local Home Guard.
 He also helped with the local hop harvest.